 Regrettably, eastern North America has lost more than 35 species of pearl mussels to extinction in the last 50 years, chiefly from habitat destruction and pollution.
 Today, conservation efforts are increasing to protect the species that remain.

-The necklace shown on the right includes 34 natural pearls from the River Tay, in Scotland.
+This necklace includes 34 natural pearls from the River Tay, in Scotland.
 While imprisoned by Queen Elizabeth I, Mary, Queen of Scots, presented it to the Duke of Norfolk, who would have become her fourth husband if the marriage had taken place.